Photography Lessons for beginners to learn and practice

 Anything that helps build your understanding and increases your capability will help to pay dividends further down the line.
 If you have a friend who also enjoys photography, why not schedule something on a regular basis together?

-Learn how to post process with skill and sensitivity.
+Learn how to post process with skill and sensitivity: Photography lessons for beginners

 This is important.
 When I started using a digital camera, I naively thought that the end of the photographic process was the click of the shutter and then look at the resulting photo on the memory card on the computer.
 Sure, I was comfortable with cropping the image if I felt it improved the overall composition and maybe even straightening the odd wonky horizon.